blocknetdx/documentation/docs/service-nodes/setup.md

 		![Service Nodes](/img/service-nodes/redesign-service-nodes-missing.jpg)

 	1. Fully unlock the wallet.
-	1. Open the debug console and enter `servicenode start-alias <ADDRESS_ALIAS>`.
+	1. Open the debug console and enter `servicenode start-alias <ALIAS>`.
 Example:
 		```
 		servicenode start-alias snode01
 		```
 	1. You should receive a `successful` response.
-	1. If starting multiple Service Nodes, repeat these steps.
+	1. If starting multiple Service Nodes, repeat these steps for each Alias.
 	1. The *Status* of your Service Node(s) should show *ENABLED* and an *Active* time.
 This may take a moment to populate.

 		![Service Nodes](/img/service-nodes/redesign-service-nodes-enabled.jpg)